 Even small gifts can make a big difference.

 Donors to the Annual Fund can choose to support Harvard Law School through unrestricted giving, which enables Dean Manning to be nimble in addressing the Law School’s needs.
 You also have the option of directing your Annual Fund gift to an impact area that’s important to you.
-The Annual Fund’s three impact priorities are:
+The Annual Fund’s four impact priorities are:

 Clinical Programs: Learning the Law, Serving the World